Added January 2022:

 How to solve the problem?
 Don’t become despondent.
 Take this for what it is, an additional symptom of the same disease and therefore the solutions are the same – less fossil fuel use, less disposables, valuing life in terms of an economy based on carbon.

 - See Janna Nichols video and photos.
-Janna provides annotations that explain what she is witnessing.
+Janna provides annotations that explain what she witnessed.

 - See the excellent video and text explaining the formation of dead zones off the coast of Oregon and Washington.

-- Read the recent Seattle Times article on the situation in Hood Canal.
+- Read the Seattle Times article on the situation in Hood Canal.

 Help empower change.